 If you want an excellent fly reel, then it’s vital that you match up your reel weight to your fly rod and fly line weight.
 You just can’t get a fly reel that can do it all.
 You need to narrow it down so that your rod, reel and line will work smoothly together – it’s all about the teamwork here!

 What Size Arbor To Go For?

 When buying a fly reel, you generally have the choice between a standard, mid, or large-sized arbour.
 This basically means how much space there is between the centre spindle and the spool base.
 A large arbour reel will have more space between the spindle and the spool base.

 A larger arbor means that you have a more substantial frame. giving you the capacity to hold more backing while being able to retrieve your line quickly.
 Your line will have less coil memory too.
-Although they are generally light in weight, a fly reel with a large arbor will be bulkier to hold and carry about.
+Although they are generally light in weight, a fly reel with a large arbor will be bulkier to hold and travel with.